The Churches of Britain and Ireland

 Shelton, St. Mary and All Saints. © David Regan (2011).
 Link.
 Grade II listed - link.

 Sibthorpe, St. Peter (O).
-Interior view - 1, 2, and the font.
+Interior views - 1, 2, and the font.
 The Easter Sepulchre is a rare survival.
 David advises that this was a Collegiate church, and the priests seem to have enjoyed a good lifestyle, as this large dovecot illustrates.
 There also fishponds.
 All © David Regan (2011).
+Another view of the dovecot (without scaffolding), altar, the Easter Sepulchre and close-up detail, and a fine tomb, all © Chris Stafford (2012).
 Link.
 Grade I listed - link.

 Sookholme, St. Augustine.
 Link.
 Grade I listed - link.